10 Easy Essential Oil Perfume Blends Inspired by Famous Perfumes

 The floral heart of Ylang Ylang and Jasmine mirrors the perfume’s iconic bouquet.
 Rose adds a touch of romance, whilst Sandalwood provides a warm, woody base note.

-This blend has a long lasting long-lasting scent that suits a body butter very well.
+This blend has a long-lasting scent that suits a body butter very well.

 Blend Number 6 – J’adore